• Skip to primary navigation

 How to Color Code Your Closet?

 Another fun option is to make your closet look like a rainbow!
-Start from the brightest shade of color in your clothing and sort toward the dark shade color.
+Start with the brightest shade of color in your clothing and sort toward the dark shade color.
 Start with the ROYGBIV - red, orange, yellow, green, blue, indigo, and violet.
 Or you can go from the lightest color to the darkest color.

 Well, there you have it!
 Are you not convinced yet that you can get your closet in order?
-Below are the benefits of taking the time to organize your area.

 6 STEPS TO ORGANIZE KIDS CLOSETS